eclipse-platform/eclipse.platform.ui/README.md

 ## How to Build on the Command Line

-You need Maven 3.8.x installed.
+You need Maven 3.9.x installed.
 After this you can run the build via the following command:

 ```
-mvn clean verify -Pbuild-individual-bundles
+mvn clean verify
 ```